-Convert Fahrenheit to Celsius accurately with formula (°F - 32) × 5/9.
-Essential for weather comparison, cooking temperatures, and scientific data.
-Interactive calculator with examples.
+Convert Fahrenheit to Celsius accurately with the formula (F - 32) × 5/9.
+Essential for weather, cooking, medicine, and science.
+Instant calculator and real-world examples.

 Formula: °C = °F × (x - 32) × 5/9